f1she3/smarter/README.md

 ```
 git clone https://github.com/f1she3/smarter.git
 ```
+- Install / Start [Redis](https://redis.io/) and listen on port 6379
 - Set the directory `www` as your webserver's root
 - Import the file `smarter.sql` into your database
 - Edit `functions/init.php` according to your needs and your configuration